Rookout/docs/docs/sdk-setup.md

 ### Integrating with Serverless

 When integrating Rookout into a Serverless application, you should explicitly flush the collected information.
-For most common Serverless runtimes, Rookout provides easy to use wrappers such as:
+For most common Serverless runtimes, Rookout provides easy to use wrappers such as `rookout.wrap(handler, options={})`:

 ```js
 const rookout = require('rookout/lambda');